linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

 ```

 Then make this the default boot entry by hitting 'd'.
 This will also allow you
- to seal the disk encryption key if the device supports it.
+ to seal the Disk Unlock Key if the device supports it.

-You will need to input the disk recovery key here (almost for the last time),
+You will need to input the Disk Recovery Key here (almost for the last time),
  and this should start the final stage of the Qubes installer.
 Under
  `Configure Qubes` you should select `Create USB qube holding all USB controllers`
  so that they are protected from outside devices.
 This step takes a little